Host Facilities for the Field Training Program

 • Are within approximately 50-70 miles of a major airport.

-• Are within approximately 10 miles of a hotel that will provide accommodations at the government lodging rate.
+• Are within approximately 10 miles of a hotel that will provide reasonable accommodations at the government lodging rate.

 A signed statement of support from the agency director who oversees the facility (or their equivalent) is required.
 This statement should indicate that the agency director (or their equivalent) is supportive of the facility's participation in the FTP and commitment of resources for the training audit.